sukritikakkar/myproject/README.md

-# Python project on student stress and GPA prediction
+# 🧠 Student Stress and GPA Prediction

-This data analysis project explores how different lifestyle factors such as sleep,study time and extracurricular activities affect academic performance and stress levels.
+This data analysis project explores how various lifestyle factors such as sleep, study time, and physical activity influence student GPA and stress levels.
+The project uses machine learning models to predict both GPA and stress levels based on behavior patterns.

-# Objectives
+## 📌 Objectives
-- Study the correlation between different lifestyle factors in context of GPA and Stress Level.
+- Analyze the correlation between lifestyle habits and academic performance
 - Predict GPA using Linear Regression
 - Predict Stress Level using Logistic Regression

-# Dataset Overview
+## 📊 Dataset Overview
 - 2000 student records with no missing or null values
+- Features include:
+  - Sleep Hours
+  - Study Hours
-- Features: Sleep Hours, Study Hours, Physical Activity Hours,Extracurricular Activities Hours,Social Hours,GPA and Stress Level(High,Moderate,Low)
+  - Physical Activity Hours

-# Tools & Technologies
+  - Extracurricular Activities
+  - Social Hours
+  - GPA
+  - Stress Level (High, Moderate, Low)

+## 🧰 Tools Used
-- Python: pandas,seaborn,matplotlib,sci-kit learn
+- Python: `pandas`, `seaborn`, `matplotlib`, `scikit-learn`
 - Jupyter Notebook

-# Key Findings
+## 🔍 Key Insights
-- GPA is strongly correlated with study hours(+0.73)
+- GPA is strongly correlated with study hours (**+0.73**)
-- Stress and GPA both increase with study hours while decrease with sleep and exercise
+- Stress and GPA both increase with study hours, and decrease with sleep and physical activity
-- GPA and Stress are moderately related(+0.55)
+- GPA and Stress Level are moderately correlated (**+0.55**)
-- While the trend is as stated above, there are exceptions as seen in boxplots where students with low stress have higher GPA than students with high stress
+- Boxplots reveal some students with low stress and high GPA — exceptions to the general trend
-- Logistic Regression achieved 86% accuracy for stress level prediction
+- Logistic Regression achieved **86% accuracy** in predicting stress levels

-# Project Status
+## ✅ Project Status
-Complete: Explanatory Data Analysis, Modeling, Evaluation.
+Complete: Data Cleaning, Exploratory Data Analysis, Modeling, and Evaluation